evilwaveforms/silenthill.vim/README.md

 ```

-To make colorscheme work as intended, use `set termguicolors` in your vimrc
+To make color scheme work as intended, use `set termguicolors` in your vimrc